 JC: It’s just like acting; it’s practice.
 Be ambitious, but also be prepared to fail.
 As actors, that’s why we are in classes and that’s why we constantly train [and] we constantly fail and learn from our failures.
 I would say trial through fire– go out and make shorts and learn from your mistakes and be self-sufficient and know how every job works and have respect for every single position.
 Every single [job] is a craft just like acting, so never underestimate what people on set do.
 There needs to be a mutual respect and appreciation for the lighting people, the grips, even PA’s and what their function is.
 Being a director is not a dictatorship, you really have to respect the craft and also understand it.
 You can’t just show up and be like, “Hey set designers, just do your thing.
 This is what I’m thinking.”
 If you’re an actor and you have the luxury of being on set, go talk to the props department and be like, “What is it that you do and what are your inspirations when you’re preparing for a project?”
 That will make you a better director [and] much more knowledgeable when you’re talking to each department.
 But the biggest advice is, Just go do it.
 You learn by doing.
 If you don’t want to spend hundreds of thousands of dollars on an MFA directing school, I think that’s the next best way.

-Thanks to Justin for talking with us about his new film.
-Get more info about GOOK at its website or on Facebook and Twitter.
+Thanks to Justin for talking with us about GOOK.
+Learn more about the film at the Samuel Goldwyn Films website or on Facebook and Twitter.

 If you’re an independent filmmaker or know of an independent film-related topic we should write about, email blogadmin@sagindie.org for consideration.